 - PhDs and PhD candidates who have successfully completed qualifying exams working in a field of study supported by Folger collections.

 - Librarians and curators from research institutions.

 - Folger docents (if they do not fall under any of the categories above) who have completed 600 hours or six years of consecutive service.

-To apply: Fill out the Reader Registration form and submit one letter of reference from a professional colleague that verifies your qualifications.
+To apply: Fill out the Reader Registration form.
+You will be prompted by email to supply one letter of reference from a professional colleague that verifies your qualifications.
 All letters must be from an institutional email address or on preprinted letterhead signed by the referee.
 Please email references to firstname.lastname@example.org.

 Once you've received your reader's card, it is good for one year from date of issue.
-You may renew your card annually by contacting the registrar.
+You will be prompted to renew your contact information annually in your reader account.